Rowing0914/Reinforcement_Learning/transfer_learning/A_Survey_on_Transfer_Learning/README.md

   [28] W. Dai, G. Xue, Q. Yang, and Y. Yu, “Transferring Naive Bayes Classifiers for Text Classification,” Proc.
 22nd Assoc. for the Advancement of Artificial Intelligence (AAAI) Conf.
 Artificial Intelligence, pp. 540-545, July 2007.

   [29] J. Quionero-Candela, M. Sugiyama, A. Schwaighofer, and N.D.
 Lawrence, Dataset Shift in Machine Learning.
 MIT Press, 2009.

+#### Transferring Knowledge of Feature Representations(Feature representation transfer)

+Most feature-representation-transfer approaches to the transductive transfer learning setting are under unsupervised learning frameworks. **p9**

+- Blitzer et al. [38] proposed a structural correspondence learning (SCL) algorithm, which extends [37], to make use of the unlabeled data from the target domain to extract some relevant features that may reduce the difference between the domains.  **p9**

+  [36] W. Dai, G. Xue, Q. Yang, and Y. Yu, “Co-Clustering Based Classification for Out-of-Domain Documents,” Proc.
+13th ACM SIGKDD Int’l Conf.
+Knowledge Discovery and Data Mining, Aug.
+2007.

+  [37] R.K.
+Ando and T. Zhang, “A High-Performance Semi-Supervised Learning Method for Text Chunking,” Proc.
+43rd Ann.
+Meeting on Assoc. for Computational Linguistics, pp. 1-9, 2005.

+- In [63], Xing et al. proposed a novel algorithm known as bridged refinement to correct the labels predicted by a shift-unaware classifier toward a target distribution and take the mixture distribution of the training and test data as a bridge to better transfer from the training data to the test data.  **p9**

+  [63] D. Xing, W. Dai, G.-R. Xue, and Y. Yu, “Bridged Refinement for Transfer Learning,” Proc.
+11th European Conf.
+Principles and Practice of Knowledge Discovery in Databases, pp. 324-335, Sept.
+2007.

+- In [64], Ling et al. proposed a spectral classification framework for cross-domain transfer learning problem, where the objective function is introduced to seek consistency between the in-domain supervision and the out-of-domain intrinsic structure. **p9**

+  [64] X. Ling, W. Dai, G.-R. Xue, Q. Yang, and Y. Yu, “Spectral Domain Transfer Learning,” Proc.
+14th ACM SIGKDD Int’l Conf.
+Knowledge Discovery and Data Mining, pp. 488-496, Aug.
+2008.  **p9**

+- In [65], Xue et al. proposed a cross-domain text classification algorithm that extended the traditional probabilistic latent semantic analysis (PLSA) algorithm to integrate labelled and unlabelled data from different but related domains, into a unified probabilistic model.
+The new model is called Topic-bridged PLSA, or TPLSA.

+  [65] G.-R. Xue, W. Dai, Q. Yang, and Y. Yu, “Topic-Bridged PLSA for Cross-Domain Text Classification,” Proc.
+31st Ann.
+Int’l ACM SIGIR Conf.
+Research and Development in Information Retrieval, pp. 627-634, July 2008.

+- Transfer learning via dimensionality reduction was recently proposed by Pan et al. [66].
+In this work, Pan et al. exploited the Maximum Mean Discrepancy Embedding (MMDE) method, originally designed for dimensionality reduction, to learn a low-dimensional space to reduce the difference of distributions between different domains for transductive transfer learning.
+However, MMDE may suffer from its computational burden.
+Thus, in [67], Pan et al. further proposed an efficient feature extraction algorithm, known as Transfer Component Analysis (TCA) to overcome the drawback of MMDE. **p10**

+  [66] S.J.
+Pan, J.T.
+Kwok, and Q. Yang, “Transfer Learning via Dimensionality Reduction,” Proc.
+23rd Assoc. for the Advancement of Artificial Intelligence (AAAI) Conf.
+Artificial Intelligence, pp. 677- 682, July 2008.

+  [67] S.J.
+Pan, I.W.
+Tsang, J.T.
+Kwok, and Q. Yang, “Domain Adaptation via Transfer Component Analysis,” Proc.
+21st Int’l Joint Conf.
+Artificial Intelligence, 2009.

+### 5. UNSUPERVISED TRANSFER LEARNING

+No labelled data are observed in the source and target domains in training.

+#### Definition 4 (Unsupervised Transfer Learning).

+Given a source domain $D_S$ with a learning task $D_S$, a target domain $D_T$ and a corresponding learning task $T_T$ , unsupervised transfer learning aims to help improve the learning of the target predictive function $f_T(\cdot)$** in $D_T$ using the knowledge in $D_S$ and $T_S$, where $T_S \neq T_T$ and $Y_S$ and $Y_T$ are not observable.

+** In unsupervised transfer learning, the predicted labels are latent variables, such as clusters or reduced dimensions. **p10**

+#### Transferring Knowledge of Feature Representations(Feature representation transfer)

+Recently, Self-taught clustering (STC) [26] and transferred discriminative analysis (TDA) [27] algorithms are proposed to transfer clustering and transfer dimensionality reduction problems, respectively. **p10**

+[26] W. Dai, Q. Yang, G. Xue, and Y. Yu, “Self-Taught Clustering,” Proc.
+25th Int’l Conf.
+Machine Learning, pp. 200-207, July 2008.

+[27] Z. Wang, Y. Song, and C. Zhang, “Transferred Dimensionality Reduction,” Proc.
+European Conf.
+Machine Learning and Knowledge Discovery in Databases (ECML/PKDD ’08), pp. 550-565, Sept.
+2008.

+### 6. TRANSFER BOUNDS AND NEGATIVE TRANSFER

+- **Transfer Bounds**: the limit of the power of transfer learning

+- **Negative transfer** happens when the source domain data and task contribute to the reduced performance of learning in the target domain.
+Despite the fact that how to avoid negative transfer is a very important issue, little research work has been published on this topic.   **p10**

+### 7. Open Problems and Conclusions

+In the future, several important research issues need to be addressed.

+- how to avoid negative transfer is an open problem.
+As mentioned in Section 6, many proposed transfer learning algorithms assume that the source and target domains are related to each other in some sense.
+However, if the assumption does not hold, negative transfer may happen, which may cause the learner to perform worse than no transferring at all. **p13**

+- how to measure the similarity/dissimilarity between domains. **p13**
+- **Heterogeneous Transfer Learning**: most existing transfer learning algorithms so far assumed that the feature spaces between the source and target domains are the same.
+However, in many applications, we may wish to transfer knowledge across domains or tasks that have different feature spaces, and transfer from multiple such source domains.
+We refer to this type of transfer learning as **heterogeneous transfer learning**.